fireshape/fireshape/docs/source/example_pipe.rst

 The letter :math:`\Gamma` denotes the outlet.

-In addition to the PDE-contstraint, we enforce a volume constraint: the volume of the domain should remain constant during the optimization process.
+In addition to the PDE-contstraint, we enforce a volume constraint: the volume of the optimized domain should be equal to the volume of the initial domain.

 Initial domain
 ^^^^^^^^^^^^^^